tsathishkumar/MySController-rs/README.md

 ## TODO

 * Gracefully handle connection at both side, i.e never panic and wait for both connections
-* Load firmwares from specific location and manage it's type and version
+* Manage firmwares type and version, ability to upload newer versions of firmwares, expose apis
-* Manage nodes and the firmwares installed
+* Manage nodes and the firmwares installed, expose api's
-* Add an endpoint to send the firmware to particular node
+* Add an endpoint to assign a firmware to particular node
 * Manage requested firmware for nodes